 The phrase “one and done” does not apply to penetration testing.
-Networks and computer systems are exposed to new vulnerabilities daily.
+Networks and computer systems are exposed to new threats daily.
 Frequency should therefore depend on the size of the company.
 A general rule of thumb is the greater a company’s online presence, the higher the risk of a cyber incident.
 How often an organization should undergo a penetration test also depends on its industry.
 Additional factors include:

 - Significant Updates to Infrastructure or Applications

-- New Digital Assets, Including, Websites or Cloud Services
+- New Digital Assets, Including Websites or Cloud Services

 - Major Security Patches

 - Updated or Modified End-User Policies

 It only takes a simple breach to result in millions of dollars in damage.
 It is therefore vitally important to be vigilant and anticipate that a threat can take place at any time.